jimmycuadra/lita-karma/README.md

 ### Modification lists

-To get a list of the users who have upvoted or downvoted a term, and how many times they have:
+To get a list of the users who have upvoted or downvoted a term, and how many times they have modified it:

 ```
 Lita: karma modified foo